mcrelativity/LucidSpeakAI/README.md

 ### 📖 Overview

-**LucidSpeak AI** is an advanced speech analysis platform that leverages artificial intelligence to help users improve their communication skills.
-By combining acoustic analysis, transcription, and AI-powered insights, LucidSpeak provides detailed feedback on speech patterns, clarity, pace, and more.
+**Intone** is an advanced speech analysis platform that leverages artificial intelligence to help users improve their communication skills.
+By combining acoustic analysis, transcription, and AI-powered insights, Intone provides detailed feedback on speech patterns, clarity, pace, and more.

 ### ✨ Key Features